-The most recent actuarial valuation was done as of October 1, 2015.
+The most recent actuarial valuation was done as of October 1, 2016.
 Entry age normal was used as the actuarial cost method.
 The amortization method used was the level percentage closed method and 30 years was used for the amortization period.
 The five year smoothed market value method was used for asset valuation.
-The mortality table used was the 1983 Group Annuity Mortality Table for males and females.